Shon Barnes, former deputy chief from North Carolina, selected as Madison's next top cop

 Over the nearly yearlong process of hiring a chief, the PFC took public comment at meetings and via dedicated email address, facilitated small group sessions on the choice, conducted two virtual town hall-style meetings, participated in radio call-in radio shows in English and Spanish, and collected some 725 responses in an online survey aimed at gauging the qualities the public was looking for in the new chief.

 Forty-three people applied for the Madison police chief’s position, according to PFC attorney Jenna Rousseau.
-The current acting chief, Vic Wahl, has long said he was not interested in being the permanent chief, and Kelly Powers, president of the Madison police union, said no one else from the department’s command staff applied.
+Wahl has long said he was not interested in being the permanent chief, and Kelly Powers, president of the Madison police union, said no one else from the department’s command staff applied.

-The department, which has about double the percentage of female officers of departments nationally, received only a handful of applications from women, Rousseau has said, and only one from a candidate who met the job's minimum requirements.
-She later dropped out of the running, Rousseau has said.
+The department, which has about double the percentage of female officers of departments nationally, received only four of applications from people who aren't male — two women and one person who identified as nonbinary — Rousseau has said, and only one from a candidate who met the job's minimum requirements.
+That person later dropped out of the running, Rousseau has said.